Imago

 But will the players agree to it?

-Last October, when the WNBPA pulled out of the current CBA, president Nneka Ogwumike called it a “defining moment.”
+Last October, when the WNBPA pulled out of the current CBA, president Nneka Ogwumike called it a defining moment.
 As the league’s growth surged, the players outlined their desire for an equitable economic model.
 Yet, 12 months have passed, and there’s still no sign of a new agreement in place by the October 31 deadline.

 Still, the players are firm in their demand.
-As executive director Terri Jackson puts it best, “[The players are] really quite clear and laser focused on what they’re fighting for, … and what they said a year ago was true six months ago, was true six weeks ago, six days ago,” she told ESPN earlier this week.
+As executive director Terri Jackson puts it, “[The players are] really quite clear and laser focused on what they’re fighting for, … and what they said a year ago was true six months ago, was true six weeks ago, six days ago,” she told ESPN earlier this week.

-And the ask remains the same—not just a significant salary increase, but a change in the underlying system.
-Still, the league seems nowhere near that point.
+The league, however, seems nowhere near that point.
 “The league’s response has been to run out the clock, put lipstick on a pig, and retread a system that isn’t tied to any part of the business and intentionally undervalues the players,” shared Terri Jackson, rebuking Adam Silver’s framing of the players’ financial demands.

-But no worries—both parties are still working to find a middle ground.
+If you ask the union, the league’s late-response tactics may be aimed at cornering the players into accepting unfavorable terms.
+But both parties are still working to find a middle ground.
 They’ve got more time to negotiate into November or beyond, whether through a lockout or an extension.
-For now, all eyes are on whether this latest proposal can buy them time – or if women’s basketball’s biggest offseason will become its most uncertain one yet.
+For now, all eyes are on whether this latest proposal can buy them time – or if the WNBA’s biggest offseason will become its most uncertain one yet.

 ADVERTISEMENT